 Set up play dates.
 Whether your child is looking for new friends or rekindling friendships from previous years, as soon as the class roster comes out, call or email a few parents to schedule some playdates.
-Once they get together, the kids should start to remember all the fun aspects of school.
+Once they get together, the kids should start to remember all the fun aspects of going to school.
 As an added benefit, they’re also guaranteed to have at least one buddy on the first day of school.

 Sign up for extracurricular activities.
 Even if your child isn’t looking forward to returning to the classroom, they might be looking forward to sports, theater, music or other after-school activities.
 With so many types of activities to choose from, there’s bound to be something for children of all ages, capabilities and interests.
-“Encouraging kids to get involved in extracurricular activities and after school programs can help foster school spirit, especially at the beginning of the school year when back-to-school apprehension can run high,” says Dr. Fran Walfish, child and family psychotherapist and author of The Self-Aware Parent.
+“Encouraging kids to get involved in extracurricular activities and after-school programs can help foster school spirit, especially at the beginning of the school year when back-to-school apprehension can run high,” says Dr. Fran Walfish, child and family psychotherapist and author of The Self-Aware Parent.